sahitpj/TE-webapp/README.md

 # Triple Extraction webapp
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This is the code of the web application DBpedia Extract created from the [base code](https://github.com/sahitpj/GSoC-codebase).
-This application extracts triples (subject, predicate, object) from plain text and can generate RDF from the triples.
-This project has been implemented under DBpedia supervision during the summer of 2019 funded by the [Google Summer of Code](https://summerofcode.withgoogle.com/dashboard/project/5162860156551168/overview/) program.
+This is the code of the web application `DBpedia triple Extractor` created as an online version of the programs created in the [base code](https://github.com/sahitpj/GSoC-codebase).
+This webapp extracts triples (subject, predicate, object) from plain text and can generate [RDF](https://www.w3.org/RDF/) from the triples.
+This project has been implemented under [DBpedia supervision](https://wiki.dbpedia.org/gsoc-2019) during the summer of 2019 (north hemisphere) funded by the [Google Summer of Code](https://summerofcode.withgoogle.com/dashboard/project/5162860156551168/overview/) program.

-The webapp is running here: - `http://text2rdf.linkeddata.es` [link](http://text2rdf.linkeddata.es)
+The webapp is running at [text2rdf.linkeddata.es](http://text2rdf.linkeddata.es)

 The user manual for the webapp can be found at the following [link](https://docs.google.com/document/d/1wjDltKVBqwjA3020mLj9TlBXviKq_f_n_Ga82tJJN6g/edit?usp=sharing)

-Experiments, intermadiate results and other source code developed for the purpose of the application can be found [here](https://github.com/sahitpj/GSoC-codebase)
+Experiments, intermadiate results and other source code developed for the purpose of the application can be found [here](https://github.com/sahitpj/GSoC-codebase).

 ![image](main.png)